Parks, Lakes & Beaches

 Upgraded facilities and things to do

-The Weir has just had a makeover and now has upgraded toilets facilities, swimming area, shady parking, beach sand, solar lighting, electric barbecues and shelters.
+The Weir has just had a makeover and now has upgraded toilets facilities, nature playground, swimming area, shady parking, beach sand, solar lighting, electric barbecues and shelters.
 The Weir is a great place to have a barbecue, picnic or just a relaxing swim.
 There is a pontoon to jump off and keep the children entertained.
-Activities commonly enjoyed at the Weir are Swimming, canoeing, swimming classes, school swimming carnivals, bushwalking and fishing.
-Sometimes events like Australia Day celebrations, family picnics and raft building competitions were held there.
 Powerboats are prohibited at the Weir.
 Dogs are prohibited on all grassed and adjoining beach and swimming areas, including the sand foreshore.

 Noisy Scrub Bird